victronenergy/venus-html5-app/README.md

 basic combinations of display "splits".
 The base 1/1 ui is 1280 x 720, which can be changed in the header.
 In the radiator there are the basic ui and multiple split screen variations available relative to the "base" size.

 To run this ui it is recommended to use mocked data.
-Run the mocked mqtt as described above and start the radiator ui with `npm run test-radiator`.
-The radiator has autoreload that automatically reloads changes made to src/ similar to the basic dev autoreload.
-It also hot reloads changes made to the test/displays/index.html
+Run the mocked mqtt as described above and navigate to the radiator ui with `http://localhost/radiator.html`.
+Since it is still served through the webpack dev server, the app will hot reload any time there are code changes.

 ## Metrics available